Joe Sparma: Major League Baseball pitcher

 Sparma received a $32,000 bonus to sign with the Detroit Tigers in 1963.
 He played six seasons with Detroit, from 1964 to 1969.
 In 1965, Sparma was in his first full season with the Tigers, when he was assigned to be the starting pitcher against the Yankees on "Mickey Mantle Day" in New York.
 When Mantle came to bat for the first time in the game, Sparma walked off the mound, approached Mantle, and said: "You know, I've never had a chance to meet you in person, and I've always admired you."
 Sparma and Mantle shook hands, and Sparma went back to the mound and struck Mantle out.
 Mantle turned to Detroit's catcher Bill Freehan and said: "They have a day for me and your manager's got to put some hard-throwing kid out there.
 Couldn't he have put in some soft-tossing left-hander for me to hit off of, so I could look like a hero in front of all those people?"

 Sparma's best season was 1967, when he posted a record of 16–9 with 11 complete games, five shutouts, and a 3.76 ERA.

 In 1968, Sparma lost his spot in the rotation after a run-in with manager Mayo Smith.
-Sparma was pulled from a game and told Detroit sportswriter Joe Falls that Smith "had no respect for him; didn't like him, didn't trust him, etc., etc." When Falls asked Smith for a response, Smith said he "didn't want to get into a spitting contest with a skunk."
+Sparma was pulled from a game and told Detroit sportswriter Joe Falls that Smith "had no respect for him; didn't like him, didn't trust him, etc." When Falls asked Smith for a response, Smith said he "didn't want to get into a spitting contest with a skunk."
 Smith refused to start Sparma for several weeks afterward.
 When Sparma finally got another start on September 17, he pitched a one-run, complete game win against the Yankees to clinch the Tigers' first pennant since 1945.
 The Sparma-Smith feud continued, and Sparma pitched only 1/3 of an inning in the 1968 World Series, giving up two earned runs for a 54.00 ERA in postseason play.

 On May 31, 1969, Sparma lost a no-hitter against the Seattle Pilots when Don Mincher doubled with one out in the ninth inning.

 During the 1969 season, Sparma roomed with Freehan, as Freehan kept a diary that was published in 1970.
 In the book, Freehan wrote that Sparma and Smith were usually not even on speaking terms as Sparma remained in Smith's doghouse.